 - – - KEEPIN’ IT REAL “COUPON” STYLE – - -

 Hey!
 So, you’re a newbie couponer?
-Don’t worry, I have been in your shoes, so I know how it feels!
+Don’t worry, we have been in your shoes and know how it feels!
 You know you SHOULD be saving money by using coupons, but you’re just not sure where to start or how to even get them!
-Because I can totally relate and want to help out, I’ve put together some pointers!
+We’ve put together some pointers!

 Q. What are the different kinds of coupons?